buildo/avenger/docs/introduction/Example.md

 - `GET /users/:userId/following`: returns the list of blog ids the user is following
 - `GET /blogs/:blogId`: returns info for the given blog
 - `GET /blogs/:blogId/posts?lastN=`: returns last n posts for the given blog
-- `GET /posts/:postId/comments`: returns all comments for a given blog post
+- `GET /posts/:postId/lastComment`: returns the last comment for a given blog post

 **NOTE**
 > Yes I know, shitty API.. but you don't always control it :P

 ### Your first task

-Display in a summary all the comments for the last post on all the blogs the current user is following.
+Display all the comments for the last post, for all the blogs the current user is following.
 Something like:

 ```
 blog A (post 1)
 - comment: foo
+blog B (post 2)
 - comment: bar
-blog B (post 2)
-- comment: foo bar
-- comment: baz
-- comment: foo bar baz
 ...
 ```
 Where each line displays the trimmed comment content, and a user can click on a comment line to read the whole content.